Adhiparasakthi Siddhar Peetam

 Arulmigu Adhiparasakthi Siddhar Peetam is a Hindu temple in Melmaruvathur, approximately 92 km from Chennai (Formerly known as Madras) in the southern state of Tamil Nadu, India.
-Tamil is the place where 21 Siddhars (saints) men as well as women from different religion, had their Jeeva-Samadhis (meaning, where the Siddhars left their human forms behind, while they are still alive as holy spirits).
-Here in Melmaruvathur Adiparashakti Siddhar Peetam, the divine mother Adhi para sakthi transmigrates into Arulthiru Bangaru Adigalar thereby promoting spirituality and devotion.
+Tamil Nadu is the place where 21 Siddhars (saints), men as well as women from different religions, had their Jeeva-Samadhis (meaning, the Siddhars left their human forms behind, yet still alive as holy spirits).
+The divine mother Adhi Parashakti transmigrates into Arulthiru Bangaru Adigalar in Adiparashakti Siddhar Peetam.

 History

-Where the current temple's sanctum sanctorum stands today, there was only a neem tree in the 1960s.
+Where the current temple's sanctum sanctorum stands today, there was nothing but a neem tree in the 1960s.
 Unlike other neem trees, which bear bitter tasting fruit, this tree secreted and dripped a sweet nectar.
 Residents of that village found that they had an urge in their mind to taste this nectar whenever they passed by this tree.
-Since many passers got cured of their illnesses and diseases after tasting this nectar, the word spread swiftly to the entire village and its neighborhood.
-It therefore became customary for these villagers to take a drop of this nectar to ailing friends and relatives.
+Since many passers got cured of their illnesses and diseases after tasting this nectar, the word spread swiftly to the entire village and its neighborhoods.
+It became customary for these villagers to take a drop of this nectar to ailing friends and relatives.
 They treated this as a medicinal tree and protected it from grazing cattle and wood cutters.

-In 1966, a severe storm uprooted this neem tree, which exposed the Swayambu underneath to the villagers for the first time.
-Swayambu means, A self emerging, naturally formed oval shaped object (carved of rock).
-People built a small hut on top of this Swayambu and started conducting poojas (prayer rituals) to it.
+In 1966, a severe storm uprooted this neem tree, which exposed the Swayambu underneath, a self emerging, naturally formed oval shaped object carved of rock, to the villagers for the first time.
+People built a small hut on top of this Swayambu and started conducting poojas to it.

 This place is known as Siddhar Peetam (Siddhar in Tamil language means enlightened or evolved souls.
 Peetam means throne.
 Thus Siddhar Peetam means The Throne of Evolved Souls or Great Spiritual Masters/Gurus) where 21 Siddhars are laid in Jeeva Samaadhi.

 Swayambu alone was worshipped for many years.
-The idol of Mother Adhi para sakthi was installed later in the sanctum sanctorum on 25 November 1977.
-The idol of the beautiful goddess is three feet tall, seated on thousand-petalled lotus seat, with her right leg folded and the left leg resting on the lotus petals.
+The idol of Mother Adi Parashakti was installed later in the sanctum sanctorum on the 25th of November, 1977.
+The idol of the beautiful goddess is three feet tall, seated on a thousand-petalled lotus seat, with her right leg folded and left leg resting on the lotus petals.
 The thousand petal lotus has significance in meditation.
-In this idol form, She holds the bud of a lotus in her right hand, the mudhra (sign) of knowledge in her left hand and her hair is plaited and knotted upwards like a crown.
+In this idol form, she holds the bud of a lotus in her right hand, the mudhra (sign) of knowledge in her left.
+Her hair is plaited and knotted upwards like a crown.